 After that, check in with first-time massage clients to help them overcome any concerns they have about what will happen and what they need to do during the session.
 Provide information on the client’s chosen massage and what kind of results they can expect.
 Address how much and what clothing will need to come off based on the type of massage.

 Other things may need to be addressed to put a client at ease through this first session.
 Nicole Cutler explores what may be on the mind of a new client in In “Five Common Concerns of a First Time Massage Client.”
 A new client may want to know, but be shy about asking,

 Clients may wonder if they need to assist when you move or lift part of their body.
 You’ll want to explain that unless you request help, they should leave it all to you.

 Should I Speak up?

-Encourage clients to speak up if they are uncomfortable about pressure you are applying or room temperature or if they don’t like the background music.
+Encourage clients to speak up if they are uncomfortable about the pressure you are applying or room temperature or don’t like the background music.
 Tell them to let you know if they are experiencing any pain.
-You want to periodically check in to make sure clients are comfortable.
+You want to check in to make sure clients are comfortable periodically.

 Should I Chit-chat?

 Is it okay to talk during the session - may be a question that clients have?
 Since your goal is for clients to relax and unwind, you should encourage them to close their eyes and forget about their day-to-day worries and “to do” lists during the session.
 As Cutler points out, some clients may talk to mask their insecurities or nervousness.
 Please encourage them to concentrate on their breathing or direct them to focus on some image to relax.

 About the Tip